Benefits of PostSharp vs Alternatives

 Thread Unsafe Threading Model.
 Perfect pattern to make sure that objects will never be accessed concurrently by several threads.
 Get an exception instead of a random data corruption.

 Model validation.
-Catches most defects during build or during single-threaded test coverage.
+Catches most defects during the build or during single-threaded test coverage.

 Thread dispatching patterns.
 Causes the execution of a method to be dispatched to the UI thread or to a background thread.
 Much easier than using nested anonymous methods.